-You had a schedule and a routine to your day.
-Then Covid-19 came along and broke it!
-And it's costing you - in terms of physical and mental health.
-It's time to fight back.
-Use these 5 strategies to get back into a routine, be more productive and look after yourself better.
+You had a routine to your day.
+Then Covid-19 came along & broke it!
+Use these 5 strategies to get back into a routine, be more productive & look after yourself.

 Does this sound familiar?
 You had a schedule, a way of moving through your day from one thing to another seamlessly.
 Maybe it went something like this — your day started with time at home catching up on news, then came some time with the family before everyone dispersed to work/school etc, maybe a podcast on the way to work, you get some time with work colleagues to socialize, have a busy day, you get back home for a welcome change and spend some time with the family, maybe some Netflix, more work emails, catch-up on social media and then call it a night.